 Regardless of the size or age of a financial services business, regulation is a crucial factor.
 And the cost of meeting these regulations is getting higher.

-Around the same time, high street banks retreated from giving financial advice and are now finding it much more difficult to create financing solutions - thus spawning an entire industry of challenger banks, crowdfunding platforms and other alternative lenders.
-Overall, every where you look competition pressures have intensified and no financial services firms are immune.
+Overall, every where you look competitive pressures have intensified and no financial services firms are immune.
 This has spawned a flurry of M&A activity over the years, with even the largest financial institutions having to buy up competitors in their pursuit of scale and profitability.

 This has resulted in numerous job cuts, corporate restructures and fundamentally altered business models over recent years.
 As a result, the focus on efficiency has intensified with heavy compliance costs only adding to this pressure.